gothsincebirth/gus-server-bot/README.md

-# gus-server-bot
+# server-bot

 # setup
 ```
-go to settings.py and change all the information to the shit u wanna use i guess
+go to settings.py and change all the information
 ```

 # requirement